ayushoriginal/Sentiment-Analysis-Twitter/README.md

 ##  6  Conclusion

-In this paper, we create a sentiment classifier for twitter using labelled data sets.
+We create a sentiment classifier for twitter using labelled data sets.
 We also investigate the relevance of using a double step classifier and negation detection for the purpose of sentiment analysis.